Git Tags: How to Mark Releases and Versions

 git tag -a v1.0 -m "Initial release version"

-By default, Git creates a tag on the latest commit.
-However, you can also tag a specific commit by providing its commit hash.
+By default, Git creates a tag on the latest commit of your current branch.
+However, you can also tag a specific commit from anywhere in your history by providing its commit hash.
+This is useful for tagging releases that were created earlier or for marking commits that are not at the tip of any branch.

 Tag a specific commit: